gvwilson/thirdbit/unused/voyage/index.md

 A third possibility, highly relevant to present-day events, is that the Pale were "invited" to leave their caverns by the dragon Sulk.
 The two islands now known as Sullair Major and Sullair Minor lie directly opposite the area in southern Praczedt from which the Pale most likely came.
-They, the waters around them, were off-limits to human beings for two hundred years while Sulk brooded on her three eggs.
+They, and the waters around them, were off-limits to human beings for two hundred years while Sulk brooded on her three eggs.
 Shortly after they hatched in YS 240-41, she launched a series of devastating attacks against nearby towns and magicians, ruthlessly eliminating any possible human threat to her progeny.
 While she would obviously not have been able to pursue the Pale into their underground refuge, her mundane and magical strength would have posed a significant risk to the Pale.
 If in fact they were a holdover from Angelic times, it would have been entirely in keeping with immortal custom for negotiations over their relocation to take several hundred years.[^sulk]

 [^sulk]: There is some evidence that the Szestetelmeny Chronicle was originally conceived as an *aide memoire* to help human beings keep track of the state of play during decades-long negotations with Sulk.